Supported Projects 2017

 Colombia - Ambulante Documentary Village Tour

 Between July and December 2017 Fundación Ambulante Colombia organised a mobile documentary film festival presenting (Colombian) film productions on gender equality and reconciliation.
 While in the latest edition year Ambulante travelled to five Colombian cities, in 2017 they visited 19 villages in Colombia where cinema houses hardly exist.
 Lots of local partners were involved in the organisation of screenings of almost 50 films in public squares.
 In each village there was a debate with filmmakers, journalists, activists, academics, artists, and civil society leaders.
 More than 6000 visitors were present to see the films and join the debates. www.ambulante.com.co

 Gambia - Sofa Cinema

 Gambia’s recent transition to democracy opens up for human rights films to be shown all across the country.
 Sofa Cinema is the Gambia’s first and only mobile community cinema.
-Between October 2017 and August 2018, around 50 film screenings about human rights will be held in rural and urban parts of the country.
-The project serves as a platform for dialogue about issues that are of local concern, like illegal migration, child marriage and freedom of expression.
-While most of the screenings will be offered for free, through partnerships with NGOs, in the end the project aims to become self-sustaining via ticket sales.
-A total of 7500 people will be reached.
+Between October 2017 and August 2018, around 50 film screenings about human rights were held in various rural and urban parts of the country.
+The project served as a platform for dialogue about issues that are of local concern, like illegal migration, child marriage and freedom of expression.
+While most of the screenings were freely accessible, through partnerships with NGOs.
+More than 10,000 people were reached.

 Kosovo and Serbia - MobiKino